 4. Stop using the phrase “AIDS in Africa.”
 Seriously.
 We mean it!

-5. Bring energy access to 50 million: 2014 marks the start of the UN Decade for Sustainable Energy for All and early in the year we hope a Senate version of the Electrify Africa Act is introduced.
-Following this with your support, the Electrify Africa Act we are confident that this can be passed into US law at some point in 2014 – bringing energy access for the first time to 50 million Africans by 2020 a US legal priority with bipartisan support.
+5. Bring energy access to 50 million: 2014 marks the start of the UN Decade for Sustainable Energy for All and early in the year we hope a US Senate version of the Electrify Africa Act is introduced.
+Following this and with your support, we are confident that this can be passed into US law at some point in 2014 – bringing energy access for the first time to 50 million people in Africa by 2020.

 6. Increase the recognition of the importance of energy access in development.
-Outside the US,Europe will continue to expand its Africa–EU energy partnership to bring electricity to 100 million Africans, there will be developments in global energy access tracking frameworks, and the importance of energy access will play a central role in post 2015 new development agenda discussions.
+Outside the US,Europe will continue to expand its Africa–EU energy partnership to bring electricity to 100 million people in Africa, there will be developments in global energy access tracking frameworks, and the importance of energy access will play a central role in post 2015 new development agenda discussions.

-7. Work to support a post-2015 New Development Agenda that delivers for Africa: Following ONE’s work in 2013 calling for the New Development Agenda to be informed by the needs of those actually living in poverty (See: What the World Wants and You Choose) and then ensuring the new development agenda is open and accountable (See: Open for Development) ONE will be increasing our engagement on the New Development Agenda – building momentum and support for leaders reaching an agreement in 2015 that truly delivers for those in poverty.
+7. Work to support a post-2015 New Development Agenda that delivers for Africa: Following ONE’s work in 2013 calling for the New Development Agenda to be informed by the needs of those actually living in poverty (See: What the World Wants and You Choose) and then ensuring the new development agenda is open and accountable (See: Open for Development), ONE will be increasing our engagement on the New Development Agenda.
+We’ll be building momentum and support for leaders to reach an agreement in 2015 that truly delivers for people living in poverty.

 10. Get that $4.1 billion to fight malnutrition.
 We will help ensure donors, civil society, and the private sector follow through on the $4.1 billion commitment they made to fight child and maternal malnutrition at June’s historic Nutrition for Growth event.

 11. Crack down on phantom firms.
-This year, our wish is for the European Union to take decisive action to crack down on the use of Phantom Firms by money launderers, tax evaders, arms dealers and drug traffickers, by requiring information about who owns and controls companies and trusts to be made public.
-The US, having seen the European Union take the lead, follow suit.
+This year, our goal is for the European Union to take decisive action to crack down on the use of phantom firms by money launderers, tax evaders, arms dealers and drug traffickers, by requiring information about who owns and controls companies and trusts to be made public.
+The US, having seen the European Union take the lead, will hopefully follow suit.

 12. Publish what you pay.
 We hope that the US and Canada deliver on commitments made to require oil, gas and mining companies registered on their stock exchanges to make public the payments they make to governments where those resources are extracted.

 14. Read our policy analysis.
-ONE members, stay on top of our issues by checking our policy page – you’ll get loads of in-depth analysis and coverage of our global health, transparency, agriculture and energy issues.
+Stay on top of our issues by checking our policy page – you’ll get loads of in-depth analysis and coverage of our global health, transparency, agriculture and energy issues.

 Special thanks to the policy team for bringing these wishes together!

 Ready to make these 14 hopes a reality?
-Sign up to become a ONE member here and join 3.5 million in the fight against extreme poverty.
+Become a ONE member and join 3.5 million others in the fight against extreme poverty.